pukkapies/urop2019/README.md

 If you want just to use of our clean dataset, `lastfm_cleaning.py` will automatically make use of tools above to produce a new clean `.db` file.
 The final database has the same structure as the original`lastfm_tags.db` database.
 Therefore, it can be queried by the same `lastfm.py` module.

 *Example:*

 ```
 python lastfm_cleaning.py /srv/data/msd/lastfm/SQLITE/lastfm_tags.db /srv/data/urop/clean_lastfm.db
 ```

-Finally, the `.txt` files containing the lists of tags we used in our experiment can be found in the folder `./code/msd/config`.
+Finally, the `.txt` files containing the lists of tags we used in our experiment can be found in [this](https://github.com/pukkapies/urop2019/tree/readme/code/msd/config) folder.

 ## Data Input Pipeline